veda-consulting-company/uk.co.vedaconsulting.mosaico/README.md

 Optionally, you may design reusable templates by navigating to "Mailings => Mosaico Templates".

-When composing a new mailing, the default layout uses a single page.
+When composing a new mailing, the default layout is a simple three-step wizard.
 To change the layout, you can update the setting `mosaico_layout` to `bootstrap-wizard` or `bootstrap-single`, e.g.